Military brass denounced Tucker Carlson’s remarks about a more ‘feminine’ force. But women say significant barriers remain for pregnant troops.

 But despite the expressions of support, female service members continue to face an array of systemic challenges, including underrepresentation at the military’s highest levels; widespread sexual harassment and abuse; and pregnancy-related career impediments.

-While the military has taken steps in recent years to accommodate pregnant and postpartum troops, women report ongoing stigmatization and obstacles to promotion associated with childbearing, both of which contribute to the military’s female retention problem.
+Although the military has taken steps in recent years to accommodate pregnant and postpartum troops, women report ongoing stigmatization and obstacles to promotion associated with childbearing, both of which contribute to the military’s female retention problem.

-Government studies show that women, who represent only about 16 percent of the overall force, leave the military in significantly higher rates than men, often citing the toll of sexual assault and the challenges of balancing family and military life.
+Government studies show that women, who represent only about 16 percent of the overall force, leave the military at significantly higher rates than men, often citing the toll of sexual assault and the challenges of balancing family and military life.

 Military leaders reject Tucker Carlson’s assertion that efforts to retain female troops are a ‘mockery’

-The backlash over Carlson’s remarks this month comes as scrutiny of women’s experience in uniform intensifies as part of a larger reckoning with the military’s legacy of racism and bias.
-Defense Secretary Lloyd Austin, the country’s first African American Pentagon chief, has vowed to confront sexual assault and increase diversity in the ranks.
+The backlash over Carlson’s remarks this month comes as scrutiny of women’s experiences in uniform intensifies as part of a larger reckoning with the military’s legacy of racism and bias.
+Defense Secretary Lloyd Austin, the country’s first Black Pentagon chief, has vowed to confront sexual assault and increase diversity in the ranks.

 The situation is vastly different from what it was before 1976, when pregnancy resulted in automatic discharge.
 In recent years, officials have lengthened maternity leave to 12 weeks and introduced polices aiming to ensure nursing mothers can pump breastmilk on the job.